Rick Barnes

-Richard Barnes (born July 17, 1954) is a men's college basketball head coach for the Tennessee Volunteers of the Southeastern Conference (SEC).
-Barnes coached the Texas Longhorns from 1998 to 2015, taking the team to the NCAA Division I men's basketball tournament in 16 of his 17 seasons, including 14 straight from 1999 to 2012, as well as a Final Four appearance led by T. J. Ford in 2003.
-Barnes previously coached at George Mason University, Providence College, and Clemson University.
-He has an overall record of 25–26 (.490) in the NCAA tournament (including 19–16 while at Texas).
+Richard Barnes (born July 17, 1954) is an American college basketball coach who is currently the head coach at the University of Tennessee.
+He is also known for coaching at the University of Texas from 1998 to 2015, taking the team to the NCAA Division I men's basketball tournament in 16 of his 17 seasons—including 14 straight from 1999 to 2012—as well as a Final Four appearance in 2003.
+Barnes also previously coached at George Mason University, Providence College, and Clemson University.
+He has an overall record of 28–26 (.519) in the NCAA tournament (including 19–16 while at Texas).

 Early life

-Barnes was born on July 17, 1954 and grew up in Hickory, North Carolina.
+Barnes was born on July 17, 1954, and grew up in Hickory, North Carolina.
 He is a 1977 graduate of Lenoir-Rhyne College where he was a member of the men's basketball team.

 Coaching career

 Barnes served as an assistant under Eddie Biedenbach at Davidson for two seasons and one with Wimp Sanderson at Alabama.

 Prior to coaching at Texas, Barnes coached at George Mason, Providence, and Clemson.
 Barnes advanced to three NCAA tournaments at Providence and three consecutive at Clemson before leaving for Texas in 1998.
 Barnes won his first post-season conference tournament championship in 1994, while at Providence.
 At Clemson, his Tigers spent one week of the 1996–97 season ranked second in the AP Poll, the highest ranking in school history.